 Also, make sure the container has drainage holes underneath.
-Some urn planters may not come with pre-drilled holes so you may need to do some extra work.
+Some planters like urn planters may not come with pre-drilled holes so you may need to do some extra work.

 Plastic is okay because it's lightweight & works well.
 Folks can move their plants around without too much hassle.
 Clay pots provide good aeration for your kumquat trees.

 If you're growing kumquats in terracotta pots, make sure to drench the soil well to flush out salt build-up over time.
-This can happen especially if you're using fertilizer.
+As clay usually sticks on to the little ions or nutrients more.
+The salt build-up inside can happen especially if you're using fertilizer.